TYPO3 vs WordPress – My Honest Opinion

 A person from the marketing team wants to correct a typo on the homepage:

-For people who only rarely need to change something (e.g., correct a typo once a month), the TYPO3 backend is overkill.
+For people who only rarely need to change something (e.g. correcting a typo once a month), the TYPO3 backend is overkill.
 The learning curve is too steep for sporadic use.

-Why is Frontend Editing Missing in TYPO3 Core?
+Why is Frontend Editing Missing in the TYPO3 Core?

-TYPO3 major updates have consistently brought massive backend improvements—each major version brings modern UI improvements, better UX, and performance optimizations.
-The core team does excellent work here.
+TYPO3 major updates have consistently delivered massive backend improvements – every major version brings modern UI enhancements, better UX, and performance optimisations.
+The core team is doing excellent work here.
 But frontend editing remains left out.

 A Possible Solution: Bakehouse

-For organizations that need frontend editing, there is Bakehouse—a SaaS solution that supplies inline editing for TYPO3.
+For organisations that require frontend editing, there is Bakehouse – a SaaS solution that provides inline editing for TYPO3.
 Especially for occasional editorial work, this can simplify the workflow.

 My Wish